Commercial real estate investing - The ultimate guide

 Property syndicates are usually for at least five years, and to sell a holding is difficult unless you can locate a buyer yourself.

 One can sell a direct property investment, but it will take several months and incur the usual selling charges, much like a home.
-It could be a problem if there is a severe economic crisis, and you need to sell a specific property investment as soon as possible.
+It could be a problem if there is a severe economic crisis, and you need to sell a specific commercial property.

 When it comes to stocks, you may sell at a loss.
 However, in the case of commercial property, it may entail months of work or even no purchasers at all.